Near Kanab, Utah

 Big Water Visitor Center does not offer reservations through Recreation.gov.
 Please take a look at the area details below for more information about visiting this location.
 Enjoy your visit!

-The Big Water Visitor Center is one of four visitor centers in the Grand Staircase-Escalante National Monument (the Monument), each with a different theme.
+The Big Water Visitor Center is one of four visitor centers in the Grand Staircase-Escalante National Monument, each with a different theme.
 However, the Big Water Visitor Center is more like a real-world time machine as it focuses on the early geologic and paleontological discoveries in this region.